EthanHolleman/site_dev/content/posts/tonkatsu.md

 	time.sleep(1)
 ```

+## Add electronics

+Since it is critical the low boil is maintained it is widely accepted that
+you should electronically monitor the temperature and water level of your
+broth.

 ## Prepare broth

 1. Add `3lbs trotters` to large pot.
 Cover with 2 inches of water and bring to a